-The Recent Calls Menu is a list of the last phone numbers or Contacts entries for calls you placed, accepted, or missed.
+The Recent Calls Menu is a list of the last phone numbers or Contacts entries for calls placed, accepted, or missed.
 It is continually updated as new numbers are added to the beginning of the list and the oldest entries are removed from the bottom of the list.

-To view a quick list of all your recent calls, press Send Key from standby mode.
+To view a quick list of all your recent calls, press TALK Key while in standby mode.